ykeanu/parse-csv-script/README.md

 # Shell Script - Parse CSV files
-- UNIX shell script that counts repetitive values in a csv file and generates a list of ranked from highest to lowest.
+- UNIX shell script that counts repetitive elements in a csv file and generates a list ranked from highest to lowest.

 ## Challenge
-- Count the number of occurences of distinct values in the second column of a csv file.
+- Count the number of occurences of distinct elements in the second column of a csv file.
 Return with a list ranking from greatest to least.
 - For example, the second column of users.csv contains a field of 'Users', which stores a list of names that may or may not appear multiple times.
 - The goal is to count the number of times a name appears and rank the occurences from high to low.